argais/aws-policies/README.md

 #### s3_website

 Bucket policy.
 Allows read permission on all objects in a bucket, useful when you're hosting a static website on s3

+#### allow_assume_admin_role

+Allows another account to assume an admin role on your account.
+Nice when you got several accounts but centralized IAM logins in just one of them.